Theological & Historical Study

 After reading, write: one question you'd ask Jesus, one thing that surprised you about Him, and one way you want to imitate Him today.
 This builds an ongoing dialogue, not just information consumption.

-PRACTICE 04
+Practice 04

 Memorize His Words

-PRACTICE 05
+Practice 05

 Pray the Gospels Back

 When Jesus says "I am the bread of life," pray: "Lord, feed me today with what only you can give."
-Let His words become your prayers.
-This is how David prayed the Psalms โ€” talking to God using God's own words.
+Let His words become your prayers — talking to God using God's own words.

-PRACTICE 06
+Practice 06

 Ask "What Would Change?"

 After each passage, ask: "If I actually believed this about Jesus, what would change in how I live this week?"
-Faith is not just agreement โ€” it's reliance.
-The goal isn't knowing more but trusting more deeply.
+Faith is not just agreement — it's reliance.
+The goal is trusting more, not just knowing more.

-PRACTICE 07
+Practice 07

 Study with Others

 The disciples processed Jesus together.
-Find 1โ€“2 people to study with.
+Find 1–2 people to study with.
 Share what moves you, confuses you, frightens you.
-Jesus promised "where two or three are gathered in my name, I am there" (Matt 18:20).
+Jesus promised "where two or three are gathered in my name, I am there."

-PRACTICE 08
+Practice 08

 Live the Text

 Pick one teaching per week to actually do.
-"Bless those who curse you" โ€” do it this week.
-"Give to those who ask" โ€” do it.
-The Sermon on the Mount is not an ideal; it's a way of life for people of the Kingdom.
+"Bless those who curse you" — do it this week.
+"Give to those who ask" — do it.
+The Sermon on the Mount is not an ideal; it's a way of life.
 Action is the deepest form of study.